Veronica Roth: Career

 In October 2018, HarperCollins announced another two-book deal with Roth.
-The first is a collection of short stories titled The End and Other Beginnings: Stories which take place in a future with advanced technology.
-One of the stories in the collections, Inertia, has been optioned for film adaptation by Fox 2000 Pictures.
+The first is a collection of short stories titled The End and Other Beginnings that take place in a future with advanced technology.
+One of the stories in the collection, "Inertia", has been optioned for film adaptation by Fox 2000 Pictures.

 John Joseph Adams Books acquired Roth's book Chosen Ones for publication on April 6, 2020.